Consumer Medicine Information

 history of alcohol or drug abuse

-Some medicines may interact with midazolam.
+Some medicines and midazolam may interfere with each other.
 These include:

 other sleeping tablets, sedatives or tranquillisers